Where in Far West Texas to find pick your own farms and orchards for fruit, vegetables, pumpkins and canning & freezing instructions!

 unless they are also listed above)

-winter squash, gift shop, snacks and refreshment stand, restrooms, picnic
+veg, gift shop, concessions / refreshment stand, restrooms, picnic area,

 Local Honey Sources: